-The Company adopted new guidance issued by the FASB regarding fair value measurements effective November 1, 2008 for all financial assets and liabilities and nonfinancial assets and liabilities that are recognized or disclosed at fair value on a recurring basis.
-The guidance defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Company performs its fair value measurements according to accounting guidance that defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The guidance also establishes a three-level fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 An asset or liability's level is based on the lowest level of input that is significant to the fair value measurement.
 The guidance requires that assets and liabilities carried at fair value be classified and disclosed in one of the following three categories: